Krzysztof Wiatrzyk

 It's crucial to configure notifications when the break-glass role is used.
 Those notifications can be used to implement a process requiring a person using that role to explain the need to use it.

-There are many ways to achieve that; I would like to show you one based on EventBridge and API Destinations.
+There are many ways to achieve that; I would like to show you one based on EventBridge and API Destinations - both using AWS UI and Terraform (resources from Terraform module).

 Create Eventbridge Connection to Slack API